 How to use this map | Click directly on the map markers to find out more information about specific destinations, hiking trails, lakes, mountain huts, peaks, accommodations, and more.
 Each color signifies a different Dolomites region.

-1. Go on a Dolomites Road Trip
+2. Go on a Road Trip

 A highlight of any Dolomites road trip is driving over the high mountain passes, which link various valleys throughout the Dolomites.
+These passes double as popular hiking trailheads, so I recommend building in time to fully appreciate the beauty that each pass has to offer.

 Dolomites Mountain Passes